Nike Air Zoom Pegasus 36 review

 The popularity of the Nike Pegasus stems from three main reasons:

-- It is well-priced: at $120 the Pegasus is bang for the buck.
+- It is well-priced: at $120 the Pegasus is a bang for the buck.
 You get a shoe that will last a long time and is well below the average price of modern running shoes.

 - It is consistent: you always know what kind of ride you will get with the Pegasus.
 If you were to blindfold me and make me run in any version of the Pegasus, I could tell you that I'm running in the Pegasus—the ride is that distinct.

 - It is widely available.
 Most large malls have a Nike store, and every Nike store carries the Pegasus.
-The Pegasus is also available through an array of third party resellers and online shops.
+The Pegasus is also available through an array of third-party resellers and online shops.

-Every second year is a big update where the midsole, outsole and upper all change.
+Every second year is a big update where the midsole, outsole, and upper all change.
 The Pegasus 36 is an in-between year where only the upper gets updated.
 Some might see this approach by Nike as an "if it isn't broken, don't fix it" strategy.

 But, I think Nike should take more risks and change the upper, midsole, and outsole every year: it keeps things fresh and innovative.
 It's also not like Nike can't afford to buy new molds and machinery every year to manufacture a brand new shoe.